 No matter what time of year it was, we were always counting down the days to some holiday or event.
 It wasn’t because we expected something grand either.
 We waited expectantly because we relished the memory of what was special.

-Have you ever noticed that sometimes we get so busy trying to make a memory, we forget the necessary ingredients?
-Commercialism has made this super easy for us and Pinterest has taken over our idea of “celebration.”
-But the truth is, I don’t recall elaborate gifts, fancy meals or Pinterest-perfect activities.
+Have you ever noticed that sometimes we get so busy trying to make a memory that we forget the necessary ingredients?
+Commercialism has made this super easy for us, and Pinterest has taken over our idea of “celebration.”
+But the truth is I don’t recall elaborate gifts, fancy meals, or Pinterest-perfect activities.
 What I recall has always been in the simple life.

 Take, for example, pancakes.

 Every Saturday morning growing up, we had pancakes.
 It wasn’t fancy.
 There were no chocolate chips or whipped cream topping.
 They were not served by a waitress.
 In fact, most of the time, we were limited to 2 pancakes to keep the cost down.
 But we didn’t notice any of that.